adlnet/xAPI-Spec/xAPI.md

 __Learning Management System (LMS)__: "A software package
 used to administer one or more courses to one or more learners.
 An LMS is typically a web-based system that allows learners to authenticate themselves, register for courses, complete courses and take
-assessmentsâ" (LSAL, 2004 in Gallagher, 2007).
+assessments" (LSAL, 2004 in Gallagher, 2007).
 In this document the term will be used in the context of existing systems implementing learning standards.

 <a name="def-learning-record-store" />